dreamboyx1/container-query-polyfill-example/README.md

 - Mac Firefox 106.0.5 (64-bit)
 - MacOS 12.6.1

+`npm install`
+`npm run prod`

+Why `npm run prod`?
+This was working when running in development mode (`npm start`).
+So, I spend time implemetng it for several components only to have it fail in prod.
+I assume some sort of optimization is stomping on things.
+I have not yet found which one.
+In my 'real' app we use craco and I disabled minification and that did not help.
+IDK.

 Noticed some oddity in that if I reload the page many times, it occasionally works.
 More often it fails.
-It may be some race condition.

 ## Available Scripts